 I can tell you with 100% certainty that HMA does not have physical servers in North Korea.
 Instead, they are using virtual server locations, and we’ll explain this more below.

 Putting the virtual server issue aside, HMA still has a pretty big server network.
 This may be beneficial for some users who want or need IP addresses in remote locations – such as North Korea…

-There are also some other VPNs with large server networks around the world, particularly NordVPN.
-But unlike with HMA, NordVPN does not use an virtual server locations.
+There are also some other VPNs with large server networks around the world, particularly NordVPN and IPVanish.

 3. Live chat support

 Like many other VPN providers, HideMyAss provides live chat support.
 Their support staff appears to be located in the United Kingdom.